Jorbis21/Jorbis21/README.md

 </p>

 #### Currently learning
-Right now i'm learning Flutter, Python and Docker
+Right now i'm learning Flutter, Python and Docker.

 #### Learned lenguages
+- `C` Used C to managing files on linux systems, sockets, distributed systems and firmware.
+- `C++` Used C++ to resolve a diversity of algorithm problems and some simple programs.
+- `Java` Used Java to made Genetic Algorithms, physic's simulator and an aplication for managing a restaurant.
+- `VHDL` Used VHDL to made various microcontrollers and embedded systems.

 <p>